MicrosoftDocs/azure-devops-docs/docs/billing/set-up-billing-for-your-account-vs.md

 ---
-title: Set up billing for VSTS
+title: Start to set up your billing account for VSTS
-description: Use an Azure subscription to pay for users, CI/CD concurrency, extensions, and cloud-based load testing for VSTS ms.prod: devops ms.technology: devops-billing ms.assetid: 87b994d6-2a92-46e5-b667-afe4eb198e25
+description: Use an Azure subscription to pay for users, CI/CD concurrency, extensions, and cloud-based load testing for VSTS (Visual Studio Team Services) ms.prod: devops ms.technology: devops-billing ms.assetid: 87b994d6-2a92-46e5-b667-afe4eb198e25